 The horticulture sector in Westland uses groundwater to irrigate their crops.
 However, the salinity of the groundwater in the western part of The Netherlands is increasing as a result of sealevel rise and salt water intrusion.
-This means that expensive desalination technology is required that produces a brine that causes environmental harm.
+This means that desalination technology is more and more required.
+Water desalination has high OPEX and produces a brine that causes environmental harm.
 It is expected that new policies will prohibit the disposal of brine within the next 5-10 years.
-The increasing salinity of the groundwater combined with the increasing frequency of droughts means that there are strong incentives for the horticulture sector to look for alternative sources of irrigation water.
+The costs involved with desalination combined with the new policies around brine disposal means that alternative sources of irrigation water may become attractive.

 - Create a reliable source of irrigation water with improved security of supply